 Jump to:

-What Is Sambal Oelek?
+๐What Is Sambal Oelek?

 Sambal Oelek (pronounced zam-bahl U-lek) is a spicy Indonesian chili paste made from three simple ingredients - chili peppers, rice wine vinegar and salt.
+It's a particularly popular chili paste in Malaysia where it's used as a condiment and as an ingredient in many dishes.

 Sambal means sauce, and oelek is the bamboo mortar that is traditionally used to grind the the chili peppers.
 However, in this recipe we are going to use a food processor (or blender) to simplify things.